March 3, 2026

 Types of phone plans for kids and teens

-Expanding your existing service by moving up to a family phone plan may be the easiest way to set up phone service for a younger child.
+Expanding your existing service by moving up to a 2-line phone plan or a family phone plan may be the easiest way to set up phone service for a younger child.
 A single plan makes for ease of billing, lets you track usage, and you may even pay a lower per-line cost.
 Or, if your child’s needs are very simple, you could consider getting them a separate talk & text only (no data) plan.

 With teens, different options come into the mix.
 If they’re heavy data users, you might need an unlimited data plan to ensure there’s enough data to go around.
 Or, you could put them on a separate prepaid phone plan, which gives you the flexibility to switch plans and carriers as their needs evolve.